thiago-miralha/thiago-miralha/README.md

 REST API for book management built with Spring Boot and MySQL.

 🔹 **Java Studies**
-Repository containing Java exercises, OOP concepts, and programming fundamentals.
+Repository containing Java exercises and OOP concepts.

 ---